 There is no funding for this tax exemption; localities support this program through a loss of tax revenues.

 Summary of New York State’s School Tax Relief

 The New York State School Tax Relief Program (STAR) provides New York State homeowners with partial exemptions from school property taxes.
-There are two levels of benefits: Basic STAR, available to anyone who owns and lives in his/her own home and earns less than $500,000 and the Enhanced STAR, available to senior homeowners whose incomes do not exceed $79,050.
+There are two levels of benefits: Basic STAR, available to anyone who owns and lives in his/her own home with earnings less than $500,000 and the Enhanced STAR, available to senior homeowners with incomes less than $86,300.

 To claim the STAR exemption, an individual must file an application with their local assessor.
 In NYC, an individual must file an application with the NYC Department of Finance.